 A data security breach is rarely a snatch-and-grab affair.
 Hackers often spend months or even years inside a system, exploring, increasing their access privileges and planning before the attack occurs.
 No matter how carefully the hacker proceeds, this will leave recognizable traces — but only if the data security providers know where to look.

 File integrity monitoring can spot the changes attackers make as they invade your landscape.
 Altered privileges, credentials and security settings can indicate a threat agent has been manipulating your ERP environment to gain more access to the information they’re targeting for a data security breach.
 Other improperly altered files can indicate a hidden piece of malware, designed to allow a hacker to control your landscape.

 File integrity monitoring is also a part of regulatory compliance.
 Regimes like PCI-DSS and SOX compliance require you to keep track of how data is accessed and altered in your landscape.
 An unapproved change could indicate a sophisticated insider cooking the books or trying to cover their tracks, or it could be a sign of some hardware or software issue that is compromising file integrity.
 Either way, integrity monitoring can help you spot and correct the problem quickly.

 Trust Won’t Stop a Data Security Breach

 It’s good to trust the people who work for you, but trust won’t stop a data security breach.
 If you want to protect your data and your business, you need a robust, multi-layer defense.
-Symmetry ensures your IT landscape is protected at every level, using robust architecture, sophisticated security tools and around-the-clock monitoring by a crack team of security professionals.
+Ensure your IT landscape is protected at every level, using robust architecture, sophisticated security tools and around-the-clock monitoring by a crack team of security professionals.